 Calling mom out is done with a heavy heart.

 This is Katherine Fabrizio, with help for the good daughter suffering from the Good Daughter Syndrome.

-One very complicated aspect of doing this kind of work and setting boundaries, finding your voice, claiming your life, is that you know what you have to say is going to be, on some level, hurtful to someone who you also love.
+One very complicated aspect of doing this kind of work and setting boundaries, finding your voice, and claiming your life is that you know what you have to say is going to be, on some level, hurtful to someone who you also love.

 Even if you’re mad at her, you’re just so frustrated and could strangle her, you know that what you’re saying is going to be deeply unsettling on some level.

 So, I find that women really want to think about this, how they do it, and it’s very important to be kind and compassionate and non-blaming, non-name calling.
 This needs to be gone about with care and compassion.

 There are no easy answers, but I think it would be a mistake only to blame mom.
 Make no mistake- I am relentless in naming the many ways this good daughter dynamic is harmful to daughters.
 Yet, I think I would be is remiss to lose sight of the attachment between mothers and daughters.
 Daughters feel a mix of feelings of love and hate that complement and contradict each other.
 And why wouldn’t they, mothers and daughters, share so much?

 Standing up to mom is hard- for good reason.
 There is an attachment to her, even if it is a painful one much of the time.
 You only have one mother.
 I don’t say that to make you feel guilty.
 Quite the contrary, in fact.
 After counseling women for over 30 years, here is the truth.
 I’m calling it as I know it-

 If you don’t acknowledge the mix of feelings, you will not be able to hold your ground when you confront mom’s hurtful behavior.
 You will crumble in a heap of guilt.